Bus Lane Enforcement

 Permitted vehicles vary across the city, so always check the signs before entering.

-In the areas where we are carrying out bus lane enforcement, only buses, coaches, and bicycles may use all bus lanes and bus-only streets; black cabs (hackney carriages) and motorbikes may use some areas only.
+In the areas where we are carrying out bus lane enforcement, only buses, coaches and bicycles may use all bus lanes, bus gates and bus-only streets; black cabs (hackney carriages) and motorbikes may use some areas only.
 Private hire vehicles may not use any bus lanes or bus-only streets in Birmingham.

 Emergency vehicles on an emergency call or operational manoeuvre are exempt from these restrictions.